nicklockwood/layout/README.md

 ## UITabBarController

-For the most part, Layout works best when implemented on a per-screen basis, with one `LayoutViewController` for each screen.
+For the most part, Layout works best when implemented on a per-screen basis, with one `LayoutLoading` view controller for each screen.
 There is basic support for defining collection view controllers such as `UITabBarController` however, as demonstrated in the SampleApp.

 To define a `UITabBarController`-based layout in XML, nest one or more `UIViewController` nodes inside a `UITabBarController` node, as follows: